 Host plant experiment

+As part of a different experiment, we evaluated the contribution of larval host plant to adult forewing morphology.
+Milkweed species were chosen as part of an experiment designed to investigate patterns of local adaptation (e.g. monarch population x milkweed species interactions) to host plants across the monarch’s global range (Freedman et al., in prep).
+As such, only two of the milkweed species included here are commonly encountered by monarchs in North America.
+We grew Asclepias syriaca as our eastern North American host plant, A. fascicularis as our western North American host plant, A. curassavica (Guam: Mariana Islands), Gomphocarpus physocarpus (Maui: Hawaiian Islands), and G. fruticosus (Queensland: Australia).
+For the purposes of analysis, we combine results from the two Gomphocarpus species, as they are close relatives that potentially hybridize in their native and introduced ranges [24,25], and are virtually indistinguishable outside of minor differences in fruit and flower morphology [25].
+For a summary of monarch populations, number of maternal families, and host plant species tested, see Table S1.

-As part of a separate experiment, we evaluated the contribution of larval host plant to adult forewing morphology.
-We reared approximately 225 caterpillars from 25 maternal families in mesh bags on live host plants (i.e. not clipped leaves) of five milkweed species grown from seed in a greenhouse.
+We reared approximately 225 caterpillars from 25 maternal families in mesh bags on live host plants (i.e. not clipped leaves) grown from seed in a greenhouse.
 We then collected adult butterflies that eclosed from each host plant and recorded their wing morphology in the same way as described above.
-For a summary of populations, number of maternal families, and host plant species tested, see Table S1.

 To evaluate these data, we used a linear mixed model with wing area or roundness as our response variables.
 We treated maternal family as well as greenhouse and greenhouse block as random intercept terms, with fixed effects for monarch population and host plant species.
 Comparisons within factor levels (i.e. pairwise differences between host plants and monarch populations) were made using Tukey HSD tests.